AlexChanson/Comparing-Nodes/README.md

 pip install -r requirements.txt
 ```
 #### Using custom datasets
-Sample data is provided in this repository.
-To use your own data you'll need to setup the graph in a local Neo4J database (using Neo4J desktop for exemple) in order to process the indicator extraction.
+Sample data are provided in this repository.
+To use your own data, you need to setup the graph in a local Neo4J database (using Neo4J desktop for example) in order to process indicator extraction.
 We only tested with Neo4J 5.x on Mac OS and Linux.

 ## Indicators extraction

-To extract indicators from property graphs use the `collect_indicators.py` script.
-This script uses command line arguments to specify datasets and parameters:
+To extract indicators from property graphs, use the `collect_indicators.py` script.
+This script uses command line arguments to specify the Neo4J database and parameters:
  - `-r`: the number of runs
  - `-dh`: the threshold for acceptable variance (high)
  - `-dl`: the threshold for acceptable variance (low)